M7641/webapp-playground/full_app/frontend/makingAnApp.md

 What is babel?
 The story of "The Library of Babel" develops the idea of a infinite library with every single permutation of book possible.
 In that spirit, babel will convert the TS/JS we write into code that will run on the specified targets.
 JS has added a number of features over the years and common syntax today won't work on older browsers, babel lets us stay on the bleeding edge whilst maintaining the ability to run on older browsers.

+Babel has caused a fair amount of confusion as I was struggling to see what it was doing and if it was actually working.
+Turns out, Vite was already doing this for us.
+If you see this [readme](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) you will see how you can alter babel's behavior in the Vite config.

 ### In the future

 Things are largely working now.
 When doing this in the future, you are better off using the templates for these things given there are a lot of boilerplate to have set up.
 To create an app from a template you may doing something as follows: